If you’re managing a medical practice and have a website, here’s a question you may not have been asked:

 5. It’s The Right Things To Do

 Everyone should be able to search and interact on any website, anywhere online.
 Making your website accessible evens the playing field for everyone to be treated equally.
-Not only is website accessibility the law, it’s the right thing to do.
+Not only is website accessibility the law, but it’s also the right thing to do.

 So How Do I Make My Medical Practice Site WCAG/ADA Compliant?